zoom-us-community/zoom-sdk-pods/docs/RELEASING.md

 1) Download sdk .zip from zoom marketplace (for example `zoom-sdk-ios-5.17.11.14222.zip`)
 2) Edit existing release https://github.com/zoom-us-community/zoom-sdk-pods/releases/edit/zoom-releases
-    - **WARN**: Github decreased limits, so we cannot update zip file there.
-Last sdks use s3 owned by @zvs001, but you can upload file yo your S3 bucket.
 3) Upload the downloaded .zip file

 After that we can try to use it.